veertuinc/anka-docs/_partials/intel/Getting Started/_understanding-templates-and-tags.md

 When using Anka to create a VM, it's best to think of the result as a **VM "Template"**.
 A "template" should suggests to you that it is something you don't directly use.
 This will make more sense later.

 To create a VM Template, you'll use the Anka CLI's `create` command or Anka UI with any macOS installer .app file (Anka 2/Intel).
-After a VM Template is created, you'll have a clean macOS installation with some small tweaks for Anka to function to play with.
+After a VM Template is created, you'll have a clean macOS installation inside of the VM with some small tweaks for Anka to function.
 You can use `anka view` and/or `anka run` commands to install dependencies and software you need inside of the VM.

 > [An example bash script that shows how to use `anka run` to install dependencies](https://github.com/veertuinc/getting-started#create-vm-template-tagsbash).